- Information Modelling and Databases

 Research approaches that combine the results from multiple, independent and non-cooperative (in the sense that they do not share their index) search engines

-- NEW: Ranked federated search for the Clarin Virtual Language Observatory (VLO): Clarin is the European Research Infrastructure for Language Resources and Technology.
+- Ranked federated search for the Clarin Virtual Language Observatory (VLO): Clarin is the European Research Infrastructure for Language Resources and Technology.
 The project should answer the question” How to model ranking, and how does it improve the quality (and efficiency) of Clarin’s content search engine?

-- NEW: Federated crawling for the Open Search Foundation: There has been a lot of work on distributed crawling, where there is full cooperation between (geographically) distributed crawlers and all nodes use the same central crawling policy.
+- Federated crawling for the Open Search Foundation: There has been a lot of work on distributed crawling, where there is full cooperation between (geographically) distributed crawlers and all nodes use the same central crawling policy.
 In federated crawling there is no such central policy, each participant decides what to crawl.
 A node may reject crawling a url; there may be overlap in pages crawled by different nodes; a node may follow some nodes or block other nodes.
 What would be the effects of such requirements?
 In this project, you implement a federated crawler or simulate a crawler using a large existing web crawl such as CommonCrawl.

 - Can we use techniques from information retrieval or machine learning to improve the open source federated virtual assistant Stanford’s Almond?